American Standard Faucets Review & Rating Updated: June 3, 2025

 This Company In Brief

-Founded as the Ahrens & Ott Manufacturing Company in 1875, the company merged with Standard Manufacturing of Pittsburgh and six other companies in 1899 and was renamed Standard Sanitary Sanitary Manufacturing.
-It became American Standard Companies in 1929 after a merger with American Radiator Company.
+Founded as the Ahrens & Ott Manufacturing Company in 1875, the company merged with Standard Manufacturing of Pittsburgh and six other companies in 1899 and was renamed Standard Sanitary Manufacturing.
+It became American Radiator and Standard Sanitary Company in 1929 after a merger with American Radiator Company.
+The name was shortened to American Standard Companies in 1967.

 American Standard shares with Kohler the credit for successfully adapting the technique of bonding vitreous porcelain to cast iron and steel bathroom fixtures, a process that made sanitary bathware possible.